-- Use bleach dispenser if your machine has one. - If your washer does not have a bleach dispenser: - Let the washer fill and begin agitating the load. - 2.
-Dilute measured bleach in 1 quart (1L) of water. - 3.
-Pour bleach around agitator, not directly on load. - Follow directions on care labels.
+- Use bleach dispenser. - Follow directions on care labels.
 Do not use chlorine bleach on wool, silk, spandex, acetates or some flame-retardant fabrics. - Measure bleach.
 Do not guess.
-Never use more than 1 cup (250 mL) for a full load.
+For this machine, never use more than 1⁄2 cup (125 mL) for a full load.
 Add bleach to wash cycle so it can be removed in the rinse cycle. - When soaking with chlorine bleach, add detergent to soak water.